Opinion | The latest GOP attack on Biden has a huge hole in it

 “Trump’s policy created a much worse humanitarian and legal crisis than what we’re seeing now,” Dan Restrepo, a national security official under former president Barack Obama, told me.
 “It failed to meet our legal obligations and relegated tens of thousands to dangerous and inhumane conditions in Mexico.”

 That was only a “solution” if you believe cruelty and fear should be used to deter people from applying for asylum.
-That’s the real Republican position: That those are legitimate tools to ensure that as few people apply and qualify for asylum as possible.
+That’s the real Republican position: that those are legitimate tools to ensure that as few people apply and qualify for asylum as possible.

-But continuing that approach would be worse than the present in humanitarian and rule of law terms: Conditions spurring migrations will continue, and it would renege on our obligations under U.S. and international law.
+But continuing that approach would be worse than the present in humanitarian and rule-of-law terms: Conditions spurring migrations will continue, and it would renege on our obligations under U.S. and international law.

 The way to hold Biden accountable